qianhuiliu/SPA/README.md

 The code shows how to apply the model to the recordings with the first 200ms of MNIST-DVS dataset described in: Lichtsteiner, P.; Posch, C.; and Delbruck, T. 2008.
 A 128×128 120 db 15μs latency asynchronous temporal contrast vision sensor.
 IEEE Journal of Solid-State Circuits 43(2):566–576.

 This implementation on the recordings with the first 200ms of MNIST-DVS dataset achieves the classification accuracy of 92.7% on average, with a standard deviation of 0.8%.

+If you have any questions about the implementation, please contact me at qianhuiliu@zju.edu.cn.